Chocolate Cheesecake

 The truth of the matter is, I lack one very important ingredient here in Istanbul: cream cheese.
 Actually, cream cheese in Turkey refers to a cheap, artificial-looking (and tasting), savory cheese spread.
-For cheesecakes and desserts alike, our best option is Labneh, a soft cheese prepared by simply straining yogurt.
-It has a similar consistency with cream cheese, but contains half the fat and nearly twice the water.
+For cheesecakes and desserts alike, our best option is Labneh, a soft cheese that has a similar consistency with cream cheese, but contains less fat and more water.
 Because of these two qualities, I have never been completely satisfied with the cheesecakes I’ve baked.
-Although I’m far away from writing THE book on chocolate cheesecakes, I’m proud to say that a recent experiment led to the smoothest cheesecake I’ve ever baked.
+Although I’m far away from writing the book on chocolate cheesecakes, I’m proud to say that a recent experiment led to the smoothest cheesecake I’ve ever baked.

 If you’re living in the US or any other country with Philadelphia cream cheese overflowing from its supermarket shelves, this revelation is of very little interest to you.
 At any case, please keep reading on.
 Who knows, one day you might find yourself in a supermarket in Turkey, with an unstoppable cheesecake craving, not knowing what to do with the poor cream cheese substitute you just bought.
 And then you’ll be thankful you’ve read this.